Brian · Portfolio

 Why build a "real" portfolio site

-I didn’t want a portfolio that felt like a graveyard of half-finished ideas or a template I’d never touch again.
+I did not want a portfolio that felt like a graveyard of half-finished ideas or a template I would never touch again.

 The goal was to treat the site like a small product: